igordosreis/boilerplate-fullstack/README.md

 - Standardized commit messages with Commitlint and Angular Conventional Commits

-- Node version locking with Volta

 - Docker: easily run the whole app with a single command

+- Node version locking with Volta locally

 #### Front-end